electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ![Markdowm Image][18]{: class="bigger-image" }
 <figcaption class="caption">Indian Bar</figcaption>

-I pushed on through Indian Bar, but shortly after starting up the ascent following it again hit a wall and stopped for some rest.
+I pushed on through Indian Bar, but shortly after starting up the ascent on the other side I again hit a wall and had to stop for some rest.
 I think at this point my inexperience with hydration and calorie management for long periods of time was catching up to me.
 I no longer had the reserves of energy or will power to sustain progress with an unsatisfied body.
 With some rest, sugar, and water I pushed on again and had the momentum I needed to carry me through Panhandle Gap and down towards Summerland Camp.

 I soon started to regret listening to my Mom’s words that had been echoing in my mind about going all the way to Summerland to claim a camping spot before returning to Panhandle for my adventures.
-I descended farther than I probably would have liked to have had to ascend again, but arrived at camp, grabbed the best spot, and quickly turned around to go back up.
+I descended farther than I probably would have liked to, but arrived at camp, grabbed the best spot, and quickly turned around to go back up.

 After ascending back to Panhandle Gap to start my adventures for the day under impeccable weather conditions, I traversed and then ascended towards Banshee Peak.
-Descended off the other side to do a quick scramble to the top of Central Cowlitz Chimney as the wind picked up some.
-After coming back off of Central I descended into the basin to try to get a glimpse of the route on Main Cowlitz Chimney, which as I head read in the book, had a rather exposed traverse.
+I descended off the far side to do a quick scramble to the top of Central Cowlitz Chimney as the wind picked up.
+After coming back off of Central I descended into the basin to try to get a glimpse of the route on Main Cowlitz Chimney, which as I had read in the book, had a rather exposed traverse.
 I kept pushing off my rest break so that I could get a better look to determine if I would go for it or turn around.
 Ultimately, I was on the other side of the traverse and had scrambled up to the summit before I stopped, but reflecting back I definitely wish I had taken my rest and ensured my body was in good shape before committing to doing something of that nature.

 ![Markdowm Image][19]{: class="bigger-image" }
 <figcaption class="caption">Main Cowlitz Chimney</figcaption>

-The views from the top were spectacular and I descended down while talking to myself about how most injuries happen on descent.
-After a clean descent I started my trudge back up across Banshee towards Panhandle and eventually down into Summerland.
+The views from the top were spectacular and I descended while talking to myself about how most injuries happen on descent.
+After getting down I started my trudge back up across Banshee towards Panhandle and eventually down into Summerland.

 ![Markdowm Image][20]{: class="bigger-image" }
 <figcaption class="caption">On top of Main Cowlitz Chimney</figcaption>

 ![Markdowm Image][21]{: class="bigger-image" }
-<figcaption class="caption">Main Cowlitz Chimney after descending can you spot the goat?</figcaption>
+<figcaption class="caption">Main Cowlitz Chimney after descending.
+Can you spot the goat?</figcaption>

 I arrived at camp to find the rest of my party had claimed a smaller campsite and we moved camp to where I had setup for nicer views of Mount Rainier and significantly more space.
 After the campsite shuffle I headed out again to try to get Meany Crest under my belt before it got too dark.

 ![Markdowm Image][22]{: class="bigger-image" }
 <figcaption class="caption">Moving camp</figcaption>

-Meany Crest, was in fact quite mean.
+Meany Crest, was, in fact, quite mean.
 The entire route was talus with small stretches of small scree one could ascend if they so desired.
 I stuck to the talus and quickly got to Meany Crest and continued on to the plateau on the ridge a couple hundred feet higher.
 With some final incredible views of Mount Rainier and the surrounding area I descended back to camp trying to meet the timeline I had told my Mom of before I had set out.

 ![Markdowm Image][23]{: class="bigger-image" }
 <figcaption class="caption">From the top of Meany Crest</figcaption>

-I arrived back in camp to an interesting attempt at a group photo as darkness was descending, a pestering mouss, and a quick dinner before passing out.
+I arrived back in camp to an interesting attempt at a group photo as darkness was descending, a pestering mouse, and a quick dinner before passing out.

 ## [Day 9](https://www.strava.com/activities/2706237038)
 *20.82 miles, 5,118 ft*

 A light mist was falling as I woke up, but in all honesty I didn’t really care.
 All my gear could get as wet as possible and I would still be inside a dry car by mid-afternoon.
 I decided to skip ascending Goat Island Mountain given I would just be in a cloud and had already done enough of that for the trip.

-I set off down the trail hoping to get my 20 miles in as I was pretty sure that was would be necessary to double the normal length of the Wonderland Trail over the course of the trip.
-I was time limited, so I decided to just stick to the trail and hope to be able to descend back from Sunshine Visitor Center to White River and then climb back up without making my group wait at the car.
+I set off down the trail hoping to get my 20 miles in as I was pretty sure that was what would be necessary to double the normal length of the Wonderland Trail over the course of the trip.
+I was time limited, so I decided to just stick to the trail and hope to be able to descend back from Sunshine Visitor Center to White River and then climb back up again without making my group wait at the car.
 I got to our car, emptied my pack, and then started my journey back down.
-I had forgotten to account for the fact that everyone else was planning on dropping pack at White River Camp and ascending with minimal weight, so I crossed their path’s way higher up towards the ridge than I wanted.
+I had forgotten to account for the fact that everyone else was planning on dropping pack at White River Camp and ascending with minimal weight, so I crossed paths with them way higher up towards the ridge than I wanted.
 I continued downward, regrouped myself at the bottom, and then started right back up.
-They all did wait for me at the car for a bit, but I think they were alright enjoying the bags of chips that had been left as an end of trip snack.
+They did wait for me at the car for a bit, but I think they were alright enjoying the bags of chips that had been left as an end of trip snack.

-With hours of driving to retrieve cars left around the park, we quickly loaded up to continue on with our lives after an eventful 9 day journey along the Wonderland Trail in some, generally, less than ideal weather conditions.
+With hours of driving ahead of us to retrieve cars left around the park, we quickly loaded up to continue on with our lives after an eventful 9 day journey along the Wonderland Trail in some, generally, less than ideal weather conditions.

 This journey definitely pushed me in ways I have never been pushed before.
 I know I have a tremendous amount to learn about how to manage my body and my mind on long term physical exertions, but I want to see how far I can push myself.
 The ups I will need to learn to cherish and the downs I will need to be able to manage, but the memories formed along the way will be priceless.